asnaqsys/asnaqsys.github.io/reference/expo/qsys-expo-tags/dds-dynamic-list-tag-helper.md

 ## The Called Program

-The sample DdsDynamicList above expect to call a program named Acme.BuildDropdownList which should receive three user parameters as follows:
+The sample DdsDynamicList above expects to call a program named Acme.BuildDropdownList which should receive three user parameters as follows:

 ```
         public static void _ENTRY(ICaller _caller, out Indicator __inLR,        // First 2 params in C# are used by the system